erdii/enhancements/enhancements/E-0001-secret-handling.md

 -->
 - Risk of copying the wrong secrets to the wrong places, leaking secrets to an unintended audience.
   - Although this is a real risk,
-    1. we're not really more afraid of mixing up `Secrets` than mixing up other `Object` types
+    1. we're not really more afraid of mixing up `Secrets` than mixing up other `Object` types.
     2. we'll be adding extensive integration tests to the PKO codebase in an attempt to catch any potential bugs which would result in such a leaky scenario

 ## Design Details